CONNAPA CONSTITUTION AND BYLAWS (as revised June 3, 2021

 Section 1: The Board of Directors shall serve as the judicial body of the organization.

-Section 2: The Connecticut Academy of physician Assistants has adopted the American Academy of Physician Assistants guidelines for ethical conduct of the physician assistant profession and all members of ConnAPA are urged to follow and abide by this code of ethics
+Section 2: The Connecticut Academy of PAs has adopted the American Academy of PAs guidelines for ethical conduct of the PA profession and all members of ConnAPA are urged to follow and abide by this code of ethics

 Any officer or director may be removed, with or without cause, by a vote of the membership.
 As well in the event that a Board member consistently fails to fulfill their responsibilities, they can be released from their position by majority vote of the Board of Directors.
 Any officer may resign at any time by giving written notice to the Board of Directors or to the President.